Choose the right DLP tools to help execute your DLP strategy

 As for organizations of a thousand or more nodes, appliance-based products such as Websense APX and Code Green Networks' TrueDLP are good choices for those with limited resources.
 Finally, for large organizations with a good base of IT and cybersecurity skills, beefy DLP products such as Symantec DLP, McAfee DLP and RSA DLP scale well and contain many of the desired features large enterprises should look for in DLP controls.

 In this article, we've looked at ten companies offering a range of full suites to integrated products.
 The purpose has been to offer brief descriptions and recommendations to help readers decide the best data loss prevention products for their organizations.
-To further elucidate the decision making process, check out the hypothetical DLP usage scenarios outlined here.
-It demonstrates how specific DLP products are used and deployed in an enterprise as a standalone suite, as integrated tools, and using both standalone products and integrated DLP tools.

 Part one of this series explores the basics of data loss prevention products in the enterprise